 The first meeting was on Saturday, 10th November.
 This was an information day and leaders/representatives of many different charismatic realities that there are in the land attended.
 Michelle Moran joined us that day and spoke to us about what is happening.

 It was a huge opportunity for us to come together as a unified community and pray though these changes, listening to the Spirit for the way ahead.
 We have heard for a while now that he is doing a new thing and we have been waiting for it – now is the time!
 Now is the time to build closer relationships and foster unity in diversity within the Charismatic family at the international, national and local levels.

-We will be holding further meetings for prayer and discernment.
+We are holding further meetings for prayer and discernment.